platformsh/platformsh-docs/reference/platform-app-yaml.md

 ### Build

-The `build` defines what will happen by default when building the project it has a sub property `flavor` for which the possible values are:
+The `build` defines what will happen by default when building the application.

+It has a sub property `flavor` for which the possible values are:

 * `drupal` means that `drush make` will automatically run if you provide `.make` files.
 * `composer` means that `composer install` will automatically run if you provide a `composer.json` or `composer.lock` file.